lunarc/lunarc_docs/docs/Python.md

 ###Python installations
 In all other installations (default or loadable module) users can install their own packages using *pip*

-        pip install --install-option="--prefix=$HOME/local" package_name
+        pip install --prefix=$HOME/local package_name

 This will install the package *package_name* in the users home-directory.
-If the package is large, consider using ***/lunarc/nobackup*** instead.
-Make sure the installation location of your packages gets added to your **PYTHONPATH** environment variable (e.g. private module file, sourceing a script, ...)
+Make sure the installation location of your packages gets added to your **PYTHONPATH** environment variable (e.g. private module file, sourceing a script, ...).
+For this to work you need a Python package with a recent version of `pip`.
+The use of the `--install-option` to redirect the installation location is no longer recommended.

 Again, *please* check using *pip list* or *conda list* if the package is already installed in the selected distribution.